walidbosso/Java_Task_Scheduling/README.md

 # Java_Task_Scheduling

 ## Presentation:
-- This project introduces a Java-based Distributed Task Scheduling System for parallel data(Image & Matrix) processing using `Threads`.
+- This project introduces a Java-based Distributed Task Scheduling System for <b> parallel</b> data(Image & Matrix) processing using `Threads`.
 - Efficient task scheduling optimizes resource allocation and timeframes.

 ## What does my project do exactly: